 Expansion into the CBD market.
 Our strategic partnership with the number one global leader in hemp extracts, Charlotte's Web, was the first partnership we undertook in the CBD space.
-This agreement includes long-term exclusive distribution rights of Charlotte's Web's products in Israel and further non-exclusive distribution rights in the European market.
+This agreement includes long-term exclusive distribution rights of Charlotte's Web's products in Israel and further distribution rights in the European market.
 This strategic partnership entails research and development, new product development in Israel, the supply of raw material for Israeli industrialists and manufacturing in Israel and Europe.
 The noted partnership is subject to the receipt of the required regulatory approvals and the removal of CBD from the Israeli Dangerous Drug Ordinance ("DDO").
-On December 8, 2020, Israel's Minister of Health signed a new regulation that removed CBD from the Israeli DDO.
-For the removal to be completed, the regulation must go before the Knesset's Committee on Health, Welfare and Labour for a vote and ratification.
-As the Knesset was dissolved on December 23, 2020, the regulation did not go before the committee.
-We believe that once a new government will form, the legislative process removing the CBD from the DDO will continue.

 We have developed rigorous, cultivation and harvest protocols to ensure consistency, quality and efficiency as we increase the scale of our operations globally.
 We pride ourselves on consistently delivering high-quality products with precise chemical compositions using scalable and efficient production techniques.
 We have leveraged our extensive production experience and proven protocols while expanding our production capabilities at our sites in Israel.
-We have entered into agreements to establish joint ventures, supply and distribution arrangements in the European Union and Canada with local producers and distributors that have significant distribution networks.
+We have entered into joint ventures with local licensed producers in both the European Union and Canada.
 We have developed production techniques that enable us to maintain a low-cost structure as we further scale our operations.
 We currently utilize climatized greenhouses instead of more costly indoor facilities in order to produce GMP-certifiable products at a lower cost.